 Introduction to Etching

 In this class you will learn the basics of the intaglio etching process.
-Each student will create at least one copper etching plate and print an addition from it.
+Each student will create at least one copper etching plate and print an edition from it.
 The edition will include at least 5 to 10 prints.

 Introduction to Screenprinting